Rensselaer Polytechnic Institute: Modern campus, since 1961

 The modern campus features the Jonsson-Rowland Science Center (J-ROWL) (1961), Materials Research Center (MRC) (1965), Rensselaer Union (1967), Cogswell Laboratory (1971), Darrin Communications Center (DCC) (1973), Jonsson Engineering Center (JEC) (1977), Low Center for Industrial Innovation (CII) (1987), a public school building which was converted into Academy Hall (1990), and the Center for Biotechnology and Interdisciplinary Studies (2004).
 Tunnels connect the Low Center, DCC, JEC and Science Center.
 A tenth dormitory named Barton Hall was added to Freshman Hill in August 2000, featuring the largest rooms available for freshmen.

 On 3 October 2008, the university celebrated the grand opening of the Experimental Media and Performing Arts Center (EMPAC) situated on the west edge of campus.
 The building was constructed on the precipice of the hill, with the main entrance on top.
 Upon entering, elevated walkways lead into a 1,200-seat concert hall.
 Most of the building is encased in a glass exoskeleton, with an atrium-like space between it and the "inner building".
 Adjacent to and underneath the main auditorium there is a 400-seat theater, offices, and two black-box studios with 35 ft to 45 ft ceilings.
 Originally budgeted for $50 million, the EMPAC construction costs ballooned to over $200 million due to difficulty of anchoring the foundation in the soft clay of the hill.

 In 2008, RPI announced the purchase of the former Rensselaer Best Western Inn, located at the base of the hill, along with plans to transform it into a new residence hall.
 After extensive renovations, the residence hall was dedicated on 15 May 2009, as the Howard N. Blitman, P.E.
 '50 Residence Commons.
 It houses about 300 students in 148 rooms and includes a fitness center, dining hall, and conference area.
 The new residence hall is part of a growing initiative to involve students in the Troy community and help revitalize the downtown.
 RPI owns and operates three office buildings in downtown Troy, the Rice and Heley buildings and the historic W. & L.E.
 Gurley Building.
-RPI also owns the Proctor's Theater building in Troy which was purchased in 2004, with the intention of converting it into office space.
+RPI also owns the Proctor's Theater building in Troy, which was purchased in 2004, with the intention of converting it into office space.
 As of 2011, Rensselaer had signed an agreement with Columbia Development Companies to acquire both Proctor's Theatre and Chasan Building in Troy and launch a redevelopment.

-Other campuses
+Other campuses and online programs

-The Institute runs a 15 acre campus in Hartford, Connecticut, and a distance learning center in Groton, Connecticut, the latter of which was closed in 2018.
-These centers are used by graduates and working professionals and are managed by the Hartford branch of RPI, Rensselaer at Hartford.
-At Hartford, graduate degrees are offered in business administration, management, computer science, computer and systems engineering, electrical engineering, engineering science, mechanical engineering and information technology.
-There are also a number of certificate programs and skills training programs for working professionals.
+The institute ran a 15 acre campus in Hartford, Connecticut, and a distance learning center in Groton, Connecticut, the latter of which was closed in 2018.
+The Hartford campus was sold in 2023.
+These centers were used by graduates and working professionals and are now managed by the online branch of RPI, Rensselaer at Work which offers graduate degrees in business, computer science, and engineering.
+There are also certificate programs and skills training programs for working professionals.